-PNC BANK HOSTS 13th ANNUAL WOM - GuruFocus.com
+PNC Bank Hosts 13th Annual Wom - GuruFocus.com

-PITTSBURGH, April 26, 2023 /PRNewswire/ -- PNC Bank is proud to announce its 13th annual Women in Business Week, a collection of in-person meetings, events and virtual webinars May 8-12, featuring women who are leading the way and changing the game in their industries.
-The annual event – a focal point in PNC's year-round commitment to women – is intended to provide women financial decision-makers with insights applicable to the many financial roles they may play, from business owners and household "CFOs" to corporate executives.
+PITTSBURGH, PA / ACCESSWIRE / April 27, 2023 / PNC Bank is proud to announce its 13th annual Women in Business Week, a collection of in-person meetings, events and virtual webinars May 8-12, featuring women who are leading the way and changing the game in their industries.
+The annual event - a focal point in PNC's year-round commitment to women - is intended to provide women financial decision-makers with insights applicable to the many financial roles they may play, from business owners and household "CFOs" to corporate executives.

 Virtual programs complement dozens of in-person events hosted by PNC Bank regional presidents coast to coast, with this year's lineup featuring engaging and informative speakers, including Wendy Yuengling Baker, chief administrative officer of America's oldest brewery; Alison Levine, Mount Everest expedition captain; Julie Uhrman, co-founder and president, Angel City FC; and more.